mvanwinkleias/mv_automation_standards/doc/index.md

 There's a subtle difference between these logs and the "output" of a program, such as a "report".

-Not all programs need to log, but in general, if I'm cronning something I want it to log, and more so than what Cron logs by default.
+Not all programs need to log, but in general, if I'm cronning something then I want it to log, and more so than what Cron logs by default.

-Sometimes I wrap a non-logging program from a program that does log.
+Sometimes I wrap a non-logging program in a program that does log.
+This is typically what I do when something, such as a series of pipes, needs to be cronned up.

 A good default for logging is syslog.
 It gets a lot of (deserved) flack for not being easily parsed, but it gets the job done.